Am I eligible for a placement in Switzerland?

-If you have previously been or are currently working as an Assistant in Switzerland, you are not required to upload an additional letter of recommendation; you should however ensure that you have uploaded a reference from your previous/current Swiss host institution in the About you > Returning and Former Language Assistants part of the application.
+If you have previously been working as an Assistant in Switzerland, you are not required to upload an additional letter of recommendation; you should however ensure that you have uploaded a reference from your previous Swiss host institution in the About you > Returning and Former Language Assistants part of the application.

 The additional letter of recommendation may be a professional or academic reference from a current or previous employer or university tutor.
 You cannot use the same referee twice.

 You will be able to upload the additional letter of recommendation when selecting Switzerland as one of your country preferences in the application.
 The letter must be uploaded before submitting the application (deadline: 1 February 2022).
 It is your responsibility to ensure that you are provided with a letter of recommendation by your referee in time for the deadline above and that the letter fulfils the requirements below.